 - Infrared Thermometer

 That’s it.
 Now let me say right off the bat…the wood wicks cost more.
 But they are my go-to, I can’t help it!
 I just love making soy candles with wood wicks, I can’t get enough of the crackling sound they make.
 Hearing it just makes me smile, and so I buy them.
 ‘Cause it’s the little things that matter.
-If you just want to avoid any fuss and just get a soy candle making kit, this is a good one.
+If you just want to avoid any fuss and just get a soy candle making kit, this is a good candle making kit.

 How to make soy candles